Edge states for second order elliptic operators in a channel: Introduction and statement of the main results

 We consider two types of continuous models.
 In the first part, we study families of Hill's operator (ODE) set on $\C^n$, of the form

 where $t \mapsto V_t$ is a continuous periodic family of bounded potentials, with values in the set of $n \times n$ hermitian matrices.
+When $t$ is seen as the time variable, this equation models a Thouless pump~\cite{thouless1983quantization, braunlich2010equivalence}.
+In the case where $V_t(x) = V(x - t)$, the variable $t$ is interpreted as a dislocation parameter~\cite{drouot2018bulk, Gontier2020edge}.
 On the second part of the article, we study its PDE version, that is families of Schrödinger's operators of the form